-Status: This condition was met in 2022.
+Status: This condition was met in 2023.
 The landfill operator has implemented this mitigation measure similarly to Mitigation Measure T-4.
 A sign has been installed at the intersection of Dawson Canyon Road and Temescal Canyon Road to clearly indicate to drivers leaving the landfill that no right turn is allowed and to indicate the landfill operator's commitment to enforce this restriction.
 When a driver is observed not using the designated route and the specific truck number or hauling company cannot be identified, WM and/or third-party hauling operations are notified of the violation and a general request is made to the drivers in that fleet to correct the behavior.
-If a driver is observed not using the designated route and the specific truck number or hauling company can be identified, WM and/or third-party hauling operations are notified of the violation and a general request is made to the drivers in that fleet to correct the behavior.
 If a driver is observed not using the designated route and the specific truck number or hauling company can be identified, WM and/or third-party hauling operations are notified of the violation and a request is made to correct the behavior, with repeat violations by a driver resulting in disciplinary action up to and including refusal of entry to the site.
-There were no complaints filed with El Sobrante regarding this condition in 2022.
+There were no complaints filed with El Sobrante regarding this condition in 2023.

 17. Wherever feasible, temporary earthen or landscape berms, or other structures or measures, shall be utilized to reduce potential noise and glare impacts on surrounding residents from nighttime activities at the working face of the landfill.
-Any measures implemented for this purpose shall be subject to annual review by the Citizen OversightCommittee.
+Any measures implemented for this purpose shall be subject to annual review by the Citizen Oversight Committee.

-Status: This condition was met in 2022.
+Status: This condition was met in 2023.
 The landfill phasing has been restructured to increase the distance and minimize the potential for any audible impact of filling activities on surrounding neighbors.
-During a portion of 2022, it was not feasible to provide complete visual screening of operations from all surrounding communities due to the location of active filling (near outside slopes) and the height of the landfill.
+During a portion of 2023, it was not feasible to provide complete visual screening of operations from all surrounding communities due to the location of active filling (near outside slopes) and the height of the landfill.
 However, impacts on these neighborhoods from night glare are significantly reduced due to their sight distance from the landfill, and because all outdoor lighting at the landfill, both permanent and portable, is shielded and directed toward the ground and/or working face.
 Following detailed discussion between USA Waste and RCDWR in 2014/2015, it was concluded that it would not be feasible to provide complete shielding of filling operations at all times.
 However, landfilling operations were modified beginning in 2016 and continuing throughout 2020 such that the outside slope areas were filled first thereby allowing operations to work behind a soil covered, trash filled berm thus eliminating visual exposure to the communities.
 Finally, a series of measures were taken to provide additional partial shielding, including rotating the working face so that only the smaller dimension of the working face "rectangle" was directed to the outer slope, more immediate placement of cover soil at locations to block visibility, and the use of litter fencing.
 In addition, all fill sequencing activities at the higher elevations have been modified to create a visual berm from which to work behind and/or rotated to minimize visual impacts.
-There were 0 noise complaints related to nighttime operations received in 2022.
+There were 0 noise complaints related to nighttime operations received in 2023.
 According to the Supplemental EIR (certified by BOS in 2009) and the Addendum to the Final EIR (considered by BOS in 2012), no significant impacts relating to the landfill's nighttime activities were identified.